May report ranks Louisiana last, new data suggests improvements being made

 Louisiana had poor rankings in power grid reliability and renewable energy use but was #1 when it comes to the price of electricity.
 According to 2018 data, Louisiana residents paid the fewest cents per kilowatt-hour in the country.
 Louisiana also ranked very low in broadband access, 48th overall, but fared better with access to ultra-fast internet, ranking 27th in this subcategory.

 Pollution was also a big issue for Louisiana in the report.
 The state's low industrial toxins ranking was 47th, meaning that Louisiana has a relatively high rate of "emissions to air and water from manufacturing, mining, electric power generation and hazardous waste treatment."
-Louisiana was also the worst state for chronic health effects associated with pollution, according to EPA data published in March of 2019.
+Louisiana was also the worst state for chronic health effects associated with pollution, according to EPA data

 According to the report, access to health care in Louisiana is about average when you take children into account, compared to other states.
 Children are being served extremely well by Medicaid in Louisiana, as the state ranks 3rd in Child Wellness Visits, which "monitors compliance with preventative care under the child health component of Medicaid."
 The state ranks 19th in Adult Wellness Visits, which rates the number of adults who went without a routine checkup in the past year, according to a 2017 survey.
 Dental visits for adults are another matter.
 The state ranks 50th in that subcategory.
 Health insurance rates and affordability were still a problem for adults according to 2017 government surveys.